WICG/indexed-db-observers/EXPLAINER.md

  * If `includeTransaction` is specified, then this creates a readonly transaction for the objectstores that you're observing every time the observer function is called.
 This transaction provides a snapshot of the post-commit state.
 This does not go through the normal transaction queue, but can delay subsequent transactions on the observer's object stores.
 The transaction is active during the callback, and becomes inactive at the end of the callback task or microtask.

 #### Observer Function
-The observer function is always called first with a readonly transaction over the object stores that it wants to observe.
-This sets the `changes.initializing` variable to true.
-This allows the observer to establish the 'true' state of the world, after which the observer starts observing.
+The observer function will begin being called when the transaction it is created from is completed.
+This allows the creator to read the 'true' state of the world before the observer starts.
+In other words, this allows the developer to control exactly when the observing begins.

-The passed function will be called whenever a transaction is successfully completed on the given object store.
-If the observer is listening to multiple object stores, the function will be called once per object store change, even if they came from the same transaction (this can be changed).
-If a transaction doesn't make a change to the object store, then the observer is not fired.
+The passed function will be called whenever a transaction is successfully completed on the given object store/s.
+The changes given to the function will be the 'culled' changes of each transaction.
+There is one observer callback per applicable transaction.

 The function will continue observing until either the database connection used to create the transaction is closed (and all pending transactions have completed), or `stop()` is called on the observer.